 The trail head for the Caliente Mountain Access Trail is located on the north side of State Highway 166 just west of the bridge that crosses the Cuyama River (N 35° 6' 35.93", W 119° 51' 9.19" (35.109982,-119.852553)) about 14 miles west of New Cuyama.

-Visitor Activities: Hunting, hiking, wildlife viewing, and photography.
+Visitor Activities: Hunting (no target shooting), hiking, wildlife viewing, and photography.

 Handicapped Accessibility: None